Popbrain/HelloWork/README.md

 HelloWork is a library for a library.
 Perhaps many will be used this by SDK developers.
 (BTW, "HelloWork" is Public Employment Security Offices in Japanese.)<br>
 This is for Java and Android what can call modules from a module without the reflection implementation.

-A base module is parent and another modules are child module if a base module calls another modules.
+A base module is parent and another modules are child module if calls another modules from a base module.
 It use to extend the function of the base module by child modules.
+The application that introduces the base module can use the extended functions of the base module by adding child modules to the dependencies as needed.
+In that case, modules do not depend on each other by using HelloWork.

 Base module is employer, child modules are the worker(employee).<br>
 HelloWork finds a worker that matches employer's job.

 It can use by the definition of some annotations and builder patterns.